Ridoineel/100DaysOfCode/README.md

 	- DeepLearning
 	- Competitive Programming

-	Is all i want to improve
+	Are all i want to improve
 	during this challenge